psharp1289/psharp1289.github.io/initiate_planning.md

 ## Study synopsis

 The purpose of the following study was to design a cognitive task with optimal starting points for planning.
 Participants learned the cognitive map below by being randomly insterted into a specific image (e.g., car) and being instructed to take a specific action.
 This action deterministically transition them to a subsequent image, reflected in the black arrows below.
 Participants learned these 1-step transitions and were quizzed on them.
 They were told they could then use this knowledge to plan and win money in a later phase of the task.
+Note, these studies are pilot studies (Study 1 with time pressure n=14; Study 2 without time pressure n=16; Study 3 n=10).

 {:refdef: style="text-align: center;"}
 ![mypic](assets/img/4steptask.png).